Benefits of Learning Chinese

 Official Languages Spoken by Uinted Nations.PNG

-Third, learning Chinese improves your career opportunities.
+Third, learning Chinese can improve your career prospects.

 In Business

-• Global Edge Global Business knowledge provides opportunities for an international career.
-See Global Professional Search: “language and culture at work–Tomorrow’s Marketplace is Hiring Your Global Skill Set Today.”
+• See Global Professional Search: “language and culture at work–Tomorrow’s Marketplace is Hiring Your Global Skill Set Today.”

 In Government and World Organizations

-CIA_Logo.pngImage result for fbi logo
+Image result for fbi logo

 In Education

-China’s growing political, economic, and cultural influence has created great demand for trained and skilled Chinese language teachers.
-More and more people are learning Chinese; Chinese instructors are needed not only in the governmental sector but also k-12 public and private schools, as well as colleges and universities.
-You can pursue this teaching profession by obtaining a college and graduate school education in the fields of Chinese Language, Chinese Studies, or East Asian Studies.
+China’s growing political, economic, and cultural influence has created a strong demand for well-trained Chinese language teachers.
+As more people around the world choose to study Chinese, instructors are needed not only in government programs but also in K–12 public and private schools, as well as in colleges and universities.

 teaching-chinese

-image for teaching and living in China.jpgIn Translation/Interpretation
+image for teaching and living in China.jpgIn

 • You can also pursue a career in translation/interpretation or pursue these interests on the side.
 Qualified translators and interpreters are sought after by private companies, translation agencies, courts, and hospitals.
 (Here is a list of Top Translation Agencies.)